 The American Society for Metabolic and Bariatric Surgery recommends that you start taking vitamin A, D, and K supplements about 2 to 4 weeks after BPD-DS surgery.
 This will help prevent nutritional deficiencies.
 You may also need calcium, iron, B-complex, and multivitamins.
 Talk with your healthcare provider to find out what supplements you should take.

 You'll need to take these supplements for the rest of your life.
-You will also need to be tested regularly by your healthcare provider to prevent complications.
-Your healthcare provider may need to change these guidelines to fit your particular condition.
+You will also need to be tested regularly by your healthcare provider to check your nutrition and vitamin levels to prevent complications.
+Your healthcare provider may need to change these guidelines to fit your particular condition as guided by your lab results.

 Remember that fat malabsorption is the reason you lose weight after the surgery.
 But it could cause long-term complications.
 These risks can be managed, but they will last for the rest of your life.
 You will need a regular, lifelong follow-up schedule with a healthcare provider.
 Work with your healthcare provider to look at all of the risks and benefits of BPD-DS as you get ready for bariatric surgery.